Soham-Debnath/Python-dictionary/README.md

-# This codes shows Dictionary
+# This codes show Dictionary methods with example.